-Isaac Tamblyn is an Assistant Professor of Physics at the University of Ontario Institute of Technology and holds a joint appointment with the National Research Council of Canada and is an Affiliate Researcher with the Waterloo Institute for Complicity and Innovation.
-Before joining UOIT, he conducted postdoctoral studies at Lawrence Livermore National Laboratory and Lawrence Berkeley Laboratory (NSERC Postdoctoral Fellow).
+Isaac Tamblyn is an Associate Research Officer at the National Research Council of Canada and is an Affiliate Researcher with the Waterloo Institute for Complicity and Innovation.
+He holds Adjunct status in the Department of Physics at the University of Ottawa and the University of Ontario Institute of Technology.
+He conducted postdoctoral studies at Lawrence Livermore National Laboratory and Lawrence Berkeley Laboratory (NSERC Postdoctoral Fellow).
 He earned his PhD in Physics from Dalhousie University in 2009.
 During his doctoral studies, he was a Killam Scholar and spent time as a visiting student at UC Berkeley and the Carnegie Institution of Washington.

 His current research interests are focused on renewable energy, modelling and simulation, and networks and kinetics.
 For more information please see Research Areas

 Full publication list available here

 - Postdoctoral Fellow, Physical and Life Sciences Directorate, Lawrence Livermore National Laboratory